Comprehension Strategy Instruction Should be a Spiral

 Comprehension strategy instruction should be systematic in that it begins with simple concepts such as identifying story elements and progressively moves onto more complex concepts such as determining the author’s message.
 However, comprehension strategies need to be taught in a spiral fashion meaning that the essential strategies are reviewed and practiced each year in school.
 This is so important for our students as they grow, since their texts are changing and evolving with each grade level.
 For example, it is important that a student can understand what the main idea of a passage is in first grade.
 It is equally important that the same student can determine the main idea versus the details in order to establish theme in a fifth-grade text.
 Thus, the concept of the main idea must be circled back to, along with all comprehension strategies, as students grow and engage in more complex tasks.

 We have created a list of comprehension strategies outlined by grade level for you to use.
+You can click here to grab this free download!
 This list follows the Common Core State Standards.
 Use this list of strategies as a suggested timeline for introducing key comprehension strategy concepts.

-For more information on explicit instruction of comrpehension strategies, check out this blog that guest blogger, Joan Sedita wrote!
+For more information on explicit instruction of comprehension strategies, check out this blog that guest blogger, Joan Sedita wrote!